Mike Zunino Player Props: Guardians vs. Athletics

-Mike Zunino -- 3-for-3 with two doubles, a home run and three RBI in his most recent game -- will be in action for the Cleveland Guardians against the Oakland Athletics, with James Kaprielian on the mound, on April 3 at 9:40 PM ET.
+After going 3-for-3 with two doubles, a home run and three RBI in his most recent game, Mike Zunino and the Cleveland Guardians take on the Oakland Athletics (who will hand the ball to JP Sears) at 9:40 PM ET on Tuesday.

-In his most recent game, he reached base in all three of his plate appearances (3-for-3 with two doubles, a home run and three RBI) against the Mariners.
+He reached base in all three of his plate appearances (3-for-3 with two doubles, a home run and three RBI) in his previous appearance against the Mariners.

 Mike Zunino Game Info & Props vs. the Athletics